fastify/fastify/docs/Migration-Guide-V3.md

 From Fastify v3, the behavior of `onRoute` and `onRegister` hooks will change slightly in order to support hook encapsulation.

 - `onRoute` - The hook will be called asynchronously.
-In v2 this hook is called as soon as a route is registered.
-This means that if you want to use it, you should register this hook as soon as possible in your code.
-(TODO: this statement is unclear.
-Are we saying that the v2 hook should be registered as soon as possible?
-Or are we saying the v3 hook should be?)
+The hook is now inherited when registering a new plugin within the same encapsulation scope.
+Thus, this hook should be registered _before_ registering any plugins.
 - `onRegister` - Same as the onRoute hook.
 The only difference is that now the very first call will no longer be the framework itself, but the first registered plugin.